phenotips/open-pedigree/README.md

 This is free software!
 Create an issue in GitHub to ask others for help, or try fixing the issue yourself and then make a pull request to contribute it back to the core.

-For commercial support or for information about the paid Enterprise version, please contact [Gene42](https://gene42.com/).
+If you are interested in the Enterprise/commercial version, please contact [PhenoTips](https://phenotips.com/).

 ## License

-Copyright (c) 2019 Gene42 Inc.
+Copyright (c) 2019-2022 Gene42 Inc. o/a PhenoTips

 Open Pedigree is distributed under the [LGPL-2.1](https://opensource.org/licenses/LGPL-2.1) (GNU Lesser General Public License).

 You can easily comply with this license by:
-* including prominent notice of the use of Open Pedigree in your software that uses it
+* including prominent notice of the use of Open Pedigree in your software
 * retaining all copyright notices in the software
-* ensuring that any and all changes you make to the software are disclosed and open-sourced under the LGPL
+* ensuring that any and all changes you make to the software are published and open-sourced under the LGPL